-Edinburgh's Big Wheel returns this Christmas - here's when it opens and how to get tickets
+Edinburgh's Big Wheel returns this Christmas - Here's when it opens and how to get tickets

-Edinburgh Christmas 2022: Big Wheel returns to Princes Street Gardens this week - when it opens and how to get tickets
+Edinburgh Christmas Markets: Big Wheel returns to Princes Street Gardens - when it opens and how to get tickets

-Pivotal part of the Edinburgh city centre skyline at Christmas is back
+The big wheel, a pivotal part of the Edinburgh city centre skyline at Christmas, is back

-The Forth 1 Big Wheel returns to East Princes Street Gardens this week, with tickets now on sale for you to enjoy stunning views of the city this Christmas time.
+The Forth 1 Big Wheel returns as part of the Christmas Market at East Princes Street Gardens on Friday (November 25).
+Tickets are now on sale for you to enjoy stunning views of the city this Christmas time.
 Here’s everything you need to know about the iconic attraction, including when it’s open, how to book, and what to expect.

 Edinburgh Christmas Big Wheel opening times